bpamos/tf-aws-redis-enterprise-cluster/README.md

 # tf-aws-redis-enterprise-cluster
 Create a Redis Enterprise Cluster from scratch on AWS using Terraform.

-Redis Enterprise Cluster 3+ nodes.
+Redis Enterprise Cluster of 3+ nodes.

-Optional Test node with Redis and Memtier installed.
+Optional test node with Redis and Memtier installed.

 ## Terraform Modules to provision the following:
 * New VPC